Article featured in Louisville Business First and Bisnow

 Remember, the average Manhattan apartment rent is currently a hair above $4,000.
-The Gateway 400 tower, for example, offers several one-bed, one-bath apartments ranging from 653 to 810 square feet for around that amount—give or take $300.
+The Gateway 400 tower, for example, offers several one-bed, one-bath apartments ranging from 653 to 810 square feet for around that amount — give or take $300.
 Apartments come equipped with air conditioning, efficient kitchen appliances, large closets and hardwood floors.
-The common-space amenities you get for this sum include covered parking and garage, picnic area, bike racks and fitness center, while door attendants and regular night patrol look after your safety.
+The common-space amenities you get for this amount include covered parking and garage, picnic area, bike racks and fitness center, while door attendants and regular night patrol are there for your safety.

-In Memphis, a $700 monthly rent is completely normal.
-So what could Manhattan’s average rent be worth in the Birthplace of Rock and Roll?!
+Paying $700 per month for a rental apartment in Memphis is completely normal.
+So what could Manhattan’s average rent be worth in the Birthplace of Rock and Roll?
 It turns out you can make yourself at home on more than 4,500 square feet (plus yard) at 884 Drake Manor in East Memphis.
 True to its name, the property gives the impression of a modern-day mansion.
 It is equipped with just about everything there is to be included in a dream home, and probably even a bit more.

-For $4,250 a month you can have yourself a fully equipped gym, an outdoor kitchen on a secluded porch with a really hardcore BBQ gear that many chefs would break the law for, a double-vanity bathroom you can play baseball in (hey, hey)—and the list goes on.
-Oh, and our favorite: in case you are still having trouble figuring out how big the space really is, they’ve put a grand piano in one of the smaller the living rooms.
+For $4,250 per month, you can enjoy a fully equipped gym, an outdoor kitchen on a secluded porch with hardcore BBQ gear that many chefs would break the law for, a double-vanity bathroom you can play baseball in (hey, hey), and the list goes on.
+Oh, and our favorite: In case you are still having trouble figuring out how big the space really is, they’ve put a grand piano in one of the smaller living rooms.
 You know, for scale.